Battle of Stamford Bridge: Battle

-According to Snorri Sturluson, before the battle a single man rode up alone to Harald Hardrada and Tostig.
+According to Snorri Sturluson's Heimskringla, before the battle a single man rode up alone to Harald Hardrada and Tostig.
 He gave no name, but spoke to Tostig, offering the return of his earldom if he would turn against Hardrada.
 Tostig asked what his brother Harold would be willing to give Hardrada for his trouble.
-The rider replied "Seven feet of English ground, as he is taller than other men" (implies that both Hardrada and his army will be killed and buried on English soil).
+The rider replied "Seven feet of English ground, as he is taller than other men" (implying that both Hardrada and his army would be killed and buried on English soil).
 Then he rode back to the Saxon host.
 Hardrada was impressed by the rider's boldness, and asked Tostig who he was.
 Tostig replied that the rider was Harold Godwinson himself.
 According to Henry of Huntingdon, Harold said "Six feet of ground or as much more as he needs, as he is taller than most men."

 The sudden appearance of the English army caught the Norwegians by surprise.
 The English advance was then delayed by the need to pass through the choke-point presented by the bridge itself.
-The Anglo-Saxon Chronicle has it that a giant Norse axeman (possibly armed with a Dane Axe) blocked the narrow crossing and single-handedly held up the entire English army.
-The story is that this axeman cut down up to 40 Englishmen and was defeated only when an English soldier floated under the bridge in a half-barrel and thrust his spear through the planks in the bridge, mortally wounding the axeman.
+The Anglo-Saxon Chronicle and the Chronicle of Henry of Huntingdon has it that one of the Norwegians (possibly armed with a Dane Axe) blocked the narrow crossing and single-handedly held up the entire English army.
+The story is that this Viking alone cut down up to 40 Englishmen and was defeated only when an English soldier floated under the bridge and thrust his spear through the planks in the bridge, mortally wounding the warrior.
+His name was not preserved in the aftermath of this battle.